awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

 + Hive 2\.3\.0\.
 For more information, see [Release Notes](https://issues.apache.org/jira/secure/ConfigureReleaseNote.jspa?projectId=12310843&version=12340269) on the Apache Hive site\.
 + Spark 2\.2\.0\.
 For more information, see [Release Notes](https://spark.apache.org/releases/spark-release-2-2-0.html) on the Apache Spark site\.

-**New Features**
+**New features**
 + Added support for viewing application history \(September 25, 2017\)\.
 For more information, see [Viewing Application History](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-cluster-application-history.html) in the *Amazon EMR Management Guide*\.

-**Changes, Enhancements, and Resolved Issues**
+**Changes, enhancements, and resolved issues**
 + **Integration with AWS Glue Data Catalog**
   + Added ability for Hive and Spark SQL to use AWS Glue Data Catalog as the Hive metadata store\.
-For more information, see [Using the AWS Glue Data Catalog as the Metastore for Hive](emr-hive-metastore-glue.md) and [Using the AWS Glue Data Catalog as the Metastore for Spark SQL](emr-spark-glue.md)\.
+For more information, see [Using the AWS Glue Data Catalog as the metastore for Hive](emr-hive-metastore-glue.md) and [Using the AWS Glue Data Catalog as the metastore for Spark SQL](emr-spark-glue.md)\.
 + Added **Application history** to cluster details, which allows you to view historical data for YARN applications and additional details for Spark applications\.
 For more information, see [View Application History](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-cluster-application-history.html) in the *Amazon EMR Management Guide*\.
 + **Oozie**
   + Backported [OOZIE\-2748](https://issues.apache.org/jira/browse/OOZIE-2748)\.